 Step #7: Don’t Forget the Good

-Reviews on Glassdoor may be overwhelmingly negative but don’t forget to look at the positive reviews too.
+Reviews on Glassdoor may be overwhelmingly negative, but don’t forget to look at the positive reviews too.
 There’s no need to read them all.
 Just ensure you don’t miss the gems between the not-so-great ones.

 Step #8: Investigate

 If you really want to get an accurate sense of the company, take some time to do your own research.
 See if you can find interviews or blog posts related to the company.
-That can help to give you a little more insight into the company’s culture and practices.
+That can help give you a little more insight into the company’s culture and practices.

 Step #9: Check the Reviews for Things Like Benefits and Professional Development

-Glassdoor reviews tend to focus almost exclusively on the negative aspects of a job and rarely mention things like job benefits or professional development opportunities.
+The reviews tend to focus almost exclusively on the negative aspects of a job and rarely mention things like job benefits or professional development opportunities.

 Step #10: Filter the Reviews by Job Function and Location

 It’s important to remember that no two jobs are the same, even if they’re held by people who work at the same company.
 Reviews will vary wildly depending on the job function and location, so don’t judge a company’s overall culture based on one or two reviews.
 Consider the type of job the reviewer held and where they worked to formulate a more informed opinion.
+You need to also look at the overall rating and not just the negatives or positives of each part.

 Navigating Salaries